lzphy/PronyAC/README.md

 6. For noisy data, it is highly suggested to set optimize to be True (and please do not provide err).
 Although the simulation speed will slow down (will take about several minutes), this will highly improve the noise resistance and the accuracy of final results.
 And to make this method as robust as possible, please use $N_\omega$ which makes the mapped poles as separate as possible.
 7. For noiseless data, setting optimize to be True will still give best results.
 However, setting err=1.e-12 will be much faster and usually give nearly optimal results.

+Other classes and functions are also provided to facilitate testings of toy models.
+The "examples" folder contains all original data of https://doi.org/10.48550/arXiv.2312.10576 and corresponding scripts to generate them.
+They might be a good start to get familiar with this program.